The 10 Biggest Jaw-Droppers at the 2019 MTV VMAs

 For those who were unable to watch for whatever reason, we decided to compile some of the best moments that fans will be talking about today.

-From political statements to wild accessories, there's a lot to cover for MTV's annual party.
+From political statements to wild accessories, there's a lot to cover from MTV's annual party.
 Grab the popcorn and enjoy our gallery below.

 John Shearer/Getty Images